vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-av-performance-issues-with-wprui.md

    1. Select **File** or **Memory** under Logging mode.

    > [!IMPORTANT]
    > Select **File** to use the file logging mode if you can directly reproduce the performance issue.
 Most issues fall under this category.
-However, if you cannot directly reproduce the issue, select Memory to use the memory logging mode.
+However, if you can't directly reproduce the issue, select Memory to use the memory logging mode.
 This prevents the trace log from inflating excessively due to long run times.

 1. Now you're ready to collect data.
 Close all unnecessary applications.
-Click **Hide options** to keep the space occupied by the WPR window small.
+Select **Hide options** to keep the space occupied by the WPR window small.

    ![Screenshot showing the Hide options.](media/wpr-08.png)